More often than not, it’s hard to predict what the process of writing documentation will look like.

 That is just one example of a naming convention you can use.
 The crucial part is to define how you and your team will name your documents and stick with it.

-By doing that, version control will be much easier, take less time, and you’ll achieve a better workflow.
+When you do that, version control becomes easier, takes less time, and results in a better workflow.

 How many times did you wish you could roll back time and learn why something went wrong and when, so that you could fix it?